 You need to discover the area of telecoms that is right for you, and for which you can reasonably expect to have the necessary qualifications and background.
 There is a wide range of resettlement training courses in this sector, but it’s a good idea to talk with people already working in the industry to try to establish a reasonable starting point based on your skills and experience.
 You should then look for the courses and training that suit you.
 The key is to start early and take suitable training, so that this can be enhanced by self study, academic qualifications and, ideally, an industry placement.

 As noted above, you can gain qualifications through your employment and personal development while still serving.
-This is likely to be primarily to do with the theory necessary to use equipment, its actual use, and how to pass on that knowledge to others.
+These are likely to be primarily to do with the theory necessary to use equipment, its actual use, and how to pass on that knowledge to others.
 The academic background and the principles of certain equipment use will be highly relevant to future employment, so your aim should be to build up these qualifications.
 If your career path does not include such courses, look at day release, evening classes, open learning and the internet for opportunities to learn before you leave.

 Once you have left the Forces, you will normally receive training from your employer, as well as ongoing courses to keep you up to date.
 You may also be able to work towards industry qualifications, such as:

 level 3 Diploma in Telecommunication Systems

-- level 3 (NVQ) Diploma in Cabling Installations
+level 3 (NVQ) Diploma in Cabling Installations

 level 3 (NVQ) Certificate in Rail Engineering Telecoms Installer

 HND in Electrical or Electronic Engineering (Communication)

-- foundation degree, HND or degree in telecommunications, data communications and digital communications.
+foundation degree, HND or degree in telecommunications, data communications and digital communications.

 Diploma in Engineering Computer Systems and Telecoms

-- BTEC level 3 Extended Diploma in ICT Systems and Principles, or Networking and Systems Support
+BTEC level 3 Extended Diploma in ICT Systems and Principles, or Networking and Systems Support

 NVQ level 2 Installing Structured Cabling Systems

 As well as these, many other courses will give you everything from a basic introduction/refresher course to a doctorate.

-- Short (one to five days) courses in, for example, wireless communications, IP networks, traffic engineering or managing product development provide basic information that will enhance your skills in many work environments or help you to choose a specific skills area before seeking higher levels of training.
-These short courses are often privately run and tailor-made, and costs vary but may typically start at around £600 for one day, £1,000 for one/two days and £1,400 for four/five days.
+Short (one to five days) courses in, for example, wireless communications, IP networks, traffic engineering or managing product development provide basic information that will enhance your skills in many work environments or help you to choose a specific skills area before seeking higher levels of training.
+These short courses are often privately run and tailor-made; costs vary but may typically start at around £600 for one day, £1,000 for one/two days and £1,400 for four/five days.

 There are various ways in to the industry.
-To become a telecommunications technician for instance (see panel), you may be able to complete an apprenticeship with an electronics, telecommunications or IT company.
+To become a telecommunications technician for instance (see panel), you may be able to complete an apprenticeship with an electronics, telecoms or IT company.
 Vacancies in your area will depend on the local jobs market and the types of skills employers need from their workers.
 Alternatively, you may be able to get a trainee position with an installation company if you already have experience and/or qualifications in electronic or electrical engineering, or servicing.
 If not, you could take a college course to gain qualifications in these areas.